chlei233/stepByStep/README.md

 # stepByStep
-A rookie's accumulation and review on ML &amp;&amp; video understanding
+A rookie's accumulation and review on ML &amp;&amp; video understanding.